iblameyuvraj/notepad-zentha/README.md

-# SealNotes
+# zentha notepad

-SealNotes is an end-to-end encrypted web-based notepad that stores and manages your notes.
+zentha notepad is an end-to-end encrypted web-based notepad that stores and manages your notes.

 ## Features